Conflict turns my stomach. It makes my chest all tight and uncomfortable. I feel legitimately sickened by it.

 Instead of spitting an insult back at the insulter, I swallow it.
 This is not to say I swallow people’s spit.
 Only my own.

-Somebody told me once that this makes me weak.
+Somebody told me that this makes me weak.
 So I slapped her hard across the cheek and kicked her squarely in the crotch.
 Not really.
-But I really gave it to her in my head.
+But I really gave it to her… but only in my head.